-We conduct our online live classes using video conferencing platforms, such as Zoom and Skype.
+We conduct our online live classes using video conferencing platforms, such as Zoom, Google Meet and Skype.
 You will receive the joining instruction in your email after you register for a course.

 You will need a desktop computer or a laptop, an internet connection, a headset with a microphone and a webcam.
 For effective communication, face-to-face interaction between you, your teacher, and your classmates is important.
 Therefore, we encourage you to keep your webcam on during the class.
 If you don’t have a webcam, you can carry on your classes without it.

 Yes, all of our courses come with real-world projects.
 In your course time, you will have the opportunity to put your learnings into practice in your projects.

 Yes, our experienced mentors will assist you in planning your projects and will help with any topic that you may need clarifications.

 It depends on your course.
 Beginner level courses have multiple short assignments.
 Generally, you will want to solve complex problems in your Intermediate and advanced level courses.
 These projects tend to be longer than the prior ones.

 Yes, we provide a certificate of completion to all of our students who have successfully completed their projects.
 We will also include your short profile on the alumni section of our website.
 View the alumni section.

 In order to protect the privacy of the students, and our intellectual property rights, any kind of recording or screen capture is prohibited in the class.
 Your teacher will provide you with the necessary notes and course materials as required.
 You can also communicate with your teacher after class via email, messengers, phone calls for any course-related help.

 Career and Employment